-An idiomatic Clojure graph library backed by JGraphT: build graphs over plain Clojure values and run JGraphT's fast, mature algorithm catalog, getting plain Clojure data back.
+A Clojure graph library that uses JGraphT.
+You build graphs over plain Clojure values, run JGraphT's algorithms, and get plain Clojure data back.

-This is a performance wrapper, not a persistent data structure: graphs are JGraphT's native mutable objects.
-Constructors and mutators return the graph for threading, but they mutate in place.
+This is a performance wrapper, not a persistent data structure.
+Graphs are JGraphT's native mutable objects.
+Constructors and mutators return the graph so that you can thread calls, but they mutate the graph in place.

 Requires JDK 11+ (JGraphT 1.5.x).